What's changed from System Center 2012 Configuration Manager

 Configuration Manager lets you deploy Universal Windows Platform (UWP) apps for devices running Windows 10 and later.
 For more information, see Creating Windows applications.

 Software Center has a new, modern look.
 User-available apps that previously only appeared in the application catalog now appear in Software Center under the Applications tab.
-This behavior makes these deployments more discoverable, and makes it unnecessary for users to refer to the application catalog.
+This behavior makes these deployments more discoverable, and makes it unnecessary for users to refer to the separate application catalog.
 Additionally, a Silverlight-enabled browser is no longer required.
 For more information, see Plan for and configure application management.

 The new Windows Installer through MDM application type lets you create and deploy Windows Installer-based apps to enrolled PCs that run Windows 10.
 For more information, see Creating Windows applications.